JohnORaw/Templates/README.md

 - Test the work, automate and reuse code and knowledge where appropriate
 - Document the work / Knowledge transfer to your line manager
 - Sign off, project done!

+## Project Description
+This readme canbe used as a template for other projects.
+Keep the main readme.md down to a page or so.
+Keep any detailed documentation in a ./docs folder and link to it from the table of contents.

 ## Table of Contents
 Work in progress